kevohm/alx-low_level_programming/0x0E-structures_typedef/README.md

+# 0x0E.
+C - Structures, typedef
-# What are structures, when, why and how to use them
+* What are structures, when, why and how to use them
-# How to use typedef
+* How to use typedef